hackergrrl/hyper-textarea/README.md

 # hyper-textarea

 > Back a textarea with a [hyper-string](https://github.com/noffle/hyper-string)
-> for conflict-free p2p replication!
+> for live conflict-free p2p replication!

-## Background

-TODO: fill this in

 ## Usage